Is My Website Traffic Real or Bots? (2026 Data)

 Source: Clickport internal ClickHouse study, April 2026.
 30-day window.
 Each blocked request attributed to the first layer that caught it.
 No double-counting.

-The top specific categories we caught over 30 days: Applebot (1.58 million), generic Software GPU Renderer (1.54 million, headless Chrome), Apple Inc. ASN (869,000, with the caveat that some of this is iCloud Private Relay routing real humans), Googlebot (275,000), ANGLE SwiftShader (135,000).
+The biggest specific categories we caught over the 30 days: Applebot (1.58 million), a generic Software GPU Renderer that's headless Chrome (1.54 million), the Apple Inc. ASN (869,000, though some of that is iCloud Private Relay carrying real people), Googlebot (275,000), and ANGLE SwiftShader (135,000).

 Frequently asked questions